Legal Secretaries

 High School

 Because a legal secretary must be able to communicate the attorneys ideas in written and oral form, its important to get a firm grounding in English (especially writing), spelling, typing, and public speaking.
-Computers are used in most law offices, so be sure to gain computer experience while in high school.
+Computers are used extensively in law offices, so be sure to gain computer experience while in high school.
 Government and political science courses will get you started on the road to legal knowledge as well.
 Classes that give you experience with research are also important.

 Postsecondary Training